Game theory: Philosophy

 Game theory has also challenged philosophers to think in terms of interactive epistemology: what it means for a collective to have common beliefs or knowledge, and what are the consequences of this knowledge for the social outcomes resulting from the interactions of agents.
 Philosophers who have worked in this area include Bicchieri (1989, 1993), Skyrms (1990), and Stalnaker (1999).

+The synthesis of game theory with ethics was championed by R. B. Braithwaite.
+The hope was that rigorous mathematical analysis of game theory might help formalize the more imprecise philosophical discussions.
+However, this expectation was only materialized to a limited extent.